 There’s nothing like a brilliant story, or a good yarn.
-Narratives and stories can build us up to greatness and break us down to dust.
-They are sometimes full of colour and life, shared vibrantly, and others dark, hidden away and full of grief and sorrow unimaginable.
+Narratives and stories can build us up to greatness and break us down.
 Stories are an ancient part of human beings and existence, and are a powerful agent for learning, knowing, breaking, healing, and coming together.
-Stories are such an integral part of all human culture, and we are sharing and consuming them more frequently than we consciously realise.
+Stories are an integral part of all human culture, and we are sharing and consuming them more frequently than we consciously realise.

-Indigenous Australians are renowned for the Dreamtime or Tjukurrpa stories, and the way in which it has passed down knowledge, wisdom, law and language largely through storytelling alone.
-Narratives and stories continue to play a major role in the shaping of all of our groups, and individual lives through the ongoing reality of storytelling and negotiating narratives, even on the global stage.
+Indigenous Australians are renowned for the ancient Dreamtime or Tjukurrpa stories, and the way in which it has passed down knowledge, wisdom, law and language largely through storytelling alone.
+Narratives and stories continue to play a major role in the shaping of all of our groups, and individual lives through the ongoing reality of storytelling and negotiating narratives in our communities.

 Foucault’s position suggest that is virtually impossible to be situated outside of culture in any action in which we partake (Madigan, pp. 30-31, 2019)

 So how do you tell a story?
 What stories do you love?
 And most importantly here, what stories do you share and not share?